 - Inner shadow

-If a layer has several fills (or borders/shadows/inner shadows), the eyedropper applies the color to the one which sits at the top of the property list in the Inspector.
+If a layer has several fills (or borders/shadows/inner shadows), the eyedropper applies the color the property at the top of the list in the right panel.

-Similar rules apply to text layers where text color has top priority.
+Similar rules apply to text layers, where text color has top priority.